timothygee/maze/README.md

 5. Generate Button

 Algorithm specific generation options
+* Eller's Algorithm
+  * Horizontal Merge %: Likeliness of merging two cells horizontally
+  * Vertical Merge %: Likeliness of merging two cells vertically
 * Wilson's Algorithm
-  * Next Node Selection: Which node should be selected to start the next path from
+  * Next Node Selection: Which node should be selected to start the next path
 * Randomised DFS/PRIM
-  * Select Random %: Allows you to define how often to choose a random node from where to continue the algorithm from
+  * Select Random %: Allows you to define how often to choose a random node from where to continue the algorithm

 ### Solution Options
 There are 2 main maze solution options.